Special Report: GPs call for bigger role in Covid vaccinations - as they warn Scotland has 'no plan' for rollout after over-80s

 Dr Iain Kennedy, a GP in Inverness and secretary of the Highland Local Medical Committee (LMC), said their most recent survey found that over 90% of their members wanted to deliver the Covid vaccine to their patients, just as they did with the flu vaccine.

-The region's GP-led drive is believed to be one of the reasons why Highland achieved the highest flu jag uptake rate in Scotland this year.
+The region's GP-led drive is believed to be one of the reasons why Highland achieved one of the highest flu jag uptake rates in Scotland this year.

 If an individual practice does not want to inoculate under-65s, the opportunity will be offered up to neighbouring practices first, before being offered to pharmacists and optometrists.